TritonDataCenter/manta/docs/operator-guide.md

   - [Working with a Development VM that talks to COAL](#working-with-a-development-vm-that-talks-to-coal)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-Manta, Triton's object storage and converged analytics solution, is an internet-facing object store with in-situ Unix-based compute as a first class operation.
-The user interface to Manta is essentially:

-* A filesystem-like namespace, with *directories* and *objects*, accessible over HTTP
-* *Objects* are arbitrary-size blobs of data
-* Users can use standard HTTP `PUT`/`GET`/`DELETE` verbs to create and remove directories and objects as well as to list directories
-* Users can fetch arbitrary ranges of an object, but may not *modify* an object except by replacing it
-* Users submit map-reduce *compute jobs* that run arbitrary Unix programs on their objects.

-Users can interact with Manta through the official Node.js CLI; the Joyent user portal; the Node, Python, Ruby, or Java SDKs; curl(1); or any web browser.

-For more information, see the official [public user documentation](http://apidocs.joyent.com/manta/).  **Before reading this document, you should be very familiar with using Manta, including both the CLI tools and the compute jobs features.
-You should also be comfortable with all the [reference material](http://apidocs.joyent.com/manta/) on how the system works from a user's perspective.**

 # Architecture basics